google/CodeCity/docs/setup.md

             (total, not per-instance) of persistent disk free of charge.
     *   Identity and API access:
-        *   Service account: the default, “Compute Engine default service account”, is fine—but if you already use Google Cloud Platform you may wish to [create a service account][service-account] and role(s) with more restricted permissions, to ensure that in the event that your Code City instance is compromised it cannot be used to compromise other GCP resources.
+        *   Service account: use the default “Compute Engine default service account” or select the one you created by following the instructions in [appendix A](
+            #appendix-a-creating-a-service-account).
         *   Access scopes: Allow default access.
     *   Firewall: Allow both HTTP and HTTPS traffic.
     *   Management: